nirogiovanni/fbar_design_tool/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 <b>Before any operation please check that your Matlab working folder is positioned at the central folder of the design-algorithm</b>
-### 1. How to Project a Resonator
+### 1. How to Design a Resonator
+#### a.
+Decision Maker
-The design of a resonator starts by specifing the input parameters, the resonant-frequency and the forming materials.
+The design of a resonator starts by specifying the input parameters, the resonant-frequency and the forming materials.

 If a piezoelectric thickness has been specified the decision maker will design a resonator for that value, if it hasn't the decision maker will return a set of possible stacks having differnet piezoelectric thicknesses

 Once all the input parameters have been inserted the design starts pressing the corresponding button.

-At the end of the decision-maker operations a specific solution can be choosen from the corresponding menu.
+At the end of the decision-maker operations a specific solution can be chosen from the corresponding menu.

+#### b.
+Random perturbator
 The random-perturbator estimates the p.d.f. of the resonance value for that specific solution considering the fabrication tolerances (_the default maximum error is of the 5% on the thickness of the piezoelectric and the top-electrode layers_).

+As a first specify a solution from the set returned by the decision-maker and the maximum relative error your deposition processes could have.
+Then press on the corresponding button to start Montecarlo study.
+At the end the cumulative distributed function and the probability density function of the resonance value will be given.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### 2. How to Produce new Calibration curves
+### 2. How to Insert New Calibration Curves
 To obtain a calibration curve, the thicknesses of the piezoelectric material and all the layers below need to be fixed.
 Then, resonators having different heights of the top-electrode are fabricated.
 The resonant frequency is measured for each resonator having a different height of the top electrode (h) and its corresponding value of the phase velocity is taken from equation: